maplibre/maplibre.github.io/content/news/2023-05-18-maplibre-newsletter-may-2023/index.md

 ## Next Up

-You will find us at [SotMUS](https://2023.stateofthemap.us/).
+You will find us at [SotMUS](https://2023.stateofthemap.us/schedule).
 [Yuri's](https://github.com/nyurik) topic June 9th 12:25pm (GMT-4) is: "MVT Tiles and Autonomous Driving, and other non-UI usage" with a Q&A, and June 10th 4:10pm (GMT-4): "MapLibre: a perfect map vis - are we there yet?".
-[Steve](https://github.com/sjg-wdw) will speaking about the status and future of MapLibre Native June 10th 2:45pm (GMT-4).
+[Steve](https://github.com/sjg-wdw) will speak about the status and future of MapLibre Native June 10th 2:45pm (GMT-4).

 We are looking forward to the preparations on the upcoming Governing Board Elections that will take place August 24th, 2023.